elmbridge/curriculum/Choose Your Own Emoji.md

 ![Release 4 part 3](images/release-4-part-3.gif)

 You definitely know enough Elm to figure this out for yourself.
-However, if you get stuck, check out [a working solution here](https://github.com/elmbridge/elmoji-translator/tree/release-4-part-3).
+However, if you get stuck, check out the working solution in `Part6.elm`.

 And with that, you've completed your first Elm application!